A Hundred-Thousand People

 Where did Cain get his wife?
 From the same population that was already living in Nod when he arrived—descendants of Adam and Eve who had been obeying God’s commands to multiply and fill the earth for over a century before the one command was broken that changed everything.

 The answer has always been in the text.
 Two commands given.
 Two commands obeyed, for a long time, by a lot of people.
-A population that the details account for if you follow them.
-But the answer opens a door onto something much larger than a marriage question.
-It opens onto a world—a whole civilization of immortal human beings, living under God’s direct provision, filling the earth as they were told to do.
-And when that world ended in a single moment, the people who lived in it carried the memory of what they had lost into every culture and every tradition that followed.
+A population that the details account for, if you follow them.
+But the answer opens a door onto something far larger than a marriage question.
+It opens onto a world — a whole civilization of immortal human beings, living under God's direct provision, filling the earth as they had been told to.
+And when that world ended, it ended for all of them at once, in a single moment.
+A loss on that scale does not disappear.
+The Flood would later sweep the civilization itself away — the whole teeming world reduced to a single family in a single boat — and humanity began again from eight.
+But the memory survived the water.
+It came down to those eight, and out from Babel, into every people who would ever tell the story of a paradise that was lost.